 Ram Slam T20 Challenge

-The CSA Provincial Three-Day Challenge is a competition that features provincial amateur teams competing in two pools.
+CSA Provincial Three-Day ChallengeThe CSA Provincial Three-Day Challenge is a competition that features provincial amateur teams competing in two pools.
 It has at times included teams from Zimbabwe and Namibia.
 Winners

-The SAA Provincial One-Day Challenge, featuring the teams contesting the SAA Provincial Three-Day Challenge, has been held since 2005/06.
+SAA Provincial One-Day ChallengeThe SAA Provincial One-Day Challenge, featuring the teams contesting the SAA Provincial Three-Day Challenge, has been held since 2005/06.
 Its format is 45 overs per side.
 Winners

 Would you like to use this article in your publication or on your website?
 See: Using SAinfo material